 - 5.1 Ensuring all responsibilities of PIs as articulated in the most recent version of the NIH Guidelines are met; - 5.2 Ensuring that all activities with biohazardous materials are appropriately reviewed and approved prior to initiation of any activities or changes to approved activities.
 Regardless of funding sources, a BUP must be prepared and signed by the PI and must be reviewed and approved by the IBC.
-If research is collaborative or involves other institutions, approval must be obtained and a copy of the same provided from each institution; - 5.3 Ensuring that conduct of research, teaching, or testing activities involving biohazardous materials is restricted to that described in the approved BUP or approved amendments, and is in congruence with funding grants, if applicable; - 5.4 Ensuring that all participants in activities with biohazardous materials are appropriately qualified through training and education to perform their responsibilities as listed in the BUP; - 5.5 Ensuring that all participants in activities with biohazardous materials are enrolled in an Occupational Health and Safety program if required by their approved BUP; - 5.6 Abiding by all determinations of the IBC, including, but not limited to, directives to terminate participation in designated research, teaching, or testing activities; - 5.7 Notifying the IBC as soon as possible after the discovery of any reportable incident or noncompliance that involves biohazardous materials.
+PIs must also submit continuing reviews to their respective IBC at least annually.
+If research is collaborative or involves other institutions, approval must be obtained and a copy of the that approval provided from each institution; - 5.3 Ensuring that conduct of research, teaching, or testing activities involving biohazardous materials is restricted to that described in the approved BUP or approved amendments, and is in congruence with funding grants, if applicable; - 5.4 Ensuring that all participants in activities with biohazardous materials are appropriately qualified through training and education to perform their responsibilities as listed in the BUP; - 5.5 Ensuring that all participants in activities with biohazardous materials are enrolled in an Occupational Health and Safety program if required by their approved BUP; - 5.6 Abiding by all determinations of the IBC, including, but not limited to, directives to terminate participation in designated research, teaching, or testing activities; - 5.7 Notifying the IBC as soon as possible after the discovery of any reportable incident or noncompliance that involves biohazardous materials.